IsabellaS2/inventory-frontend/README.md

 **4. Security Highlights**

-- Password must be at least 6 characters (validated both client- and server-side).
+- Password must be at least 6 characters (validated server-side).
 - Email format is strictly validated.
 - JWT is stored in `localStorage` after login and used for authenticated requests.
-- Role-Based Access Control (RBAC) prevents unauthorized access to sensitive routes.
+- RBAC prevents unauthorised access to sensitive routes.
-- Users cannot access restricted routes by modifying the URL (e.g. `/add-products`), as access is validated both client- and server-side.
+- Users cannot access restricted routes by modifying the URL (e.g. `/add-products`), as access is validated both client and server-side.

 #### 2. Enable Product Management